rayanelahmadi/punc-lc3/README.md

 # punc-lc3

-A **16-bit LC-3 processor implemented in Verilog** — PUnC, for "Pretty Uncomplicated Computer."
+A **16-bit LC-3 processor implemented in Verilog** — PUnC, for "Princeton University Computer."
 It's a multi-cycle CPU built from scratch at the RTL
 level: a control FSM, a datapath, and a memory hierarchy, running real compiled LC-3 programs out of a 1024-word memory.